-Linearization of exponential growth and inflation: The logarithm of a product equals the sum of the logarithms, i.e., LOG (XY) = LOG(X) + LOG(Y).
+Linearization of exponential growth and inflation: The logarithm of a product equals the sum of the logarithms, i.e., LOG(XY) = LOG(X) + LOG(Y), regardless of the logarithm base.
 Therefore, logging converts multiplicative relationships to additive relationships, and by the same token it converts exponential (compound growth) trends to linear trends.
 By taking logarithms of variables which are multiplicatively related and/or growing exponentially over time, we can often explain their behavior with linear models.
 For example, here is a graph of LOG(AUTOSALE).
 Notice that the log transformation converts the exponential growth pattern to a linear growth pattern, and it simultaneously converts the multiplicative (proportional-variance) seasonal pattern to an additive (constant-variance) seasonal pattern.
 (Compare this with the original graph of AUTOSALE.)
 These conversions make the transformed data much more suitable for fitting with linear/additive models.

 Logging a series often has an effect very similar to deflating: it straightens out exponential growth patterns and reduces heteroscedasticity (i.e., stabilizes variance).
 Logging is therefore a "poor man's deflator" which does not require any external data (or any head-scratching about which price index to use).
 Logging is not exactly the same as deflating--it does not eliminate an upward trend in the data--but it can straighten the trend out so that it can be better fitted by a linear model.
 Deflation by itself will not straighten out an exponential growth curve if the growth is partly real and only partly due to inflation.

 If you're going to log the data and then fit a model that implicitly or explicitly uses differencing (e.g., a random walk, exponential smoothing, or ARIMA model), then it is usually redundant to deflate by a price index, as long as the rate of inflation changes only slowly: the percentage change measured in nominal dollars will be nearly the same as the percentage change in constant dollars.
-Mathematically speaking, DIFF(LOG(Y/CPI)) is nearly identical DIFF(LOG(Y)): the only difference between the two is a very faint amount of noise due to fluctuations in the inflation rate.
+In Statgraphics notation, this means that, DIFF(LOG(Y/CPI)) is nearly identical to DIFF(LOG(Y)): the only difference between the two is a very faint amount of noise due to fluctuations in the inflation rate.
 To demonstrate this point, here's a graph of the first difference of logged auto sales, with and without deflation:

 By logging rather than deflating, you avoid the need to incorporate an explicit forecast of future inflation into the model: you merely lump inflation together with any other sources of steady compound growth in the original data.
 Logging the data before fitting a random walk model yields a so-called geometric random walk--i.e., a random walk with geometric rather than linear growth.
 A geometric random walk is the default forecasting model that is commonly used for stock price data.
 (Return to top of page.)